 QuickBooks

-When you have performed the integration set up for how Bill data will be sent to and synchronized with your 3rd-party system as the Destination, the Native Integration Configuration will be immediately available for use and listed on the Integration Configurations page.
+When you have performed an integration set up for how data will be sent to and synchronized with an external system, the integration will be immediately available for use and listed on the Integrations page for that system in the m3ter Console.

-Create a Notification Rule for when a Notification will be triggered on the basis of a system Event occurring.
+Create a Notification rule to control when a Notification will be triggered on the basis of a system Event occurring.

-This section explains how to create and work with Integration Configurations you can set up in the m3ter Console for native integrations with your 3rd-party systems or for Notifications to webhooks:
+This section explains how to create and work with Native Integrations you can set up in the m3ter Console with your external systems and how to create and work with Notification Webhook Integrations.

 The following topics then cover how to set up and create Native Integration Configurations for outbound Bills into specific external systems:

-You can create Destinations for your integrations to link to:
+You can create Outgoing Webhooks for your Notification rules to link to:

 Five system Events are generated for errors that might occur with your integrations and you can review, troubleshoot, and resolve these:

-When you integrate 3rd-party systems with the m3ter platform, 3rd-party entities and fields are mapped to m3ter entities and fields.
+When you integrate external systems with the m3ter platform, external system entities and fields are mapped to m3ter entities and fields.
 External Mappings are created and act as mapping reference lookups for which objects and fields have been mapped across systems:

-If you've set up an integration with a 3rd-party system, you can review details of the integration runs that have been performed for the integration:
+If you've set up an integration with an external system, you can review details of the integration runs that have been performed for the integration:

 Tip: Integrations API Calls?
-When you have set up a native integration, you can review and manage the integration using a full set of API Calls.
+When you have set up an integration, you can review and manage the integration using a full set of API Calls.
 See the Integrations section of our API Reference Docs.

 Login to the Support portal for additional help and to send questions to our Support team.